Gravitational Wave Flux and Quadrupole Modes from Quasi-Circular Non-Spinning Compact Binaries to the Fourth Post-Newtonian Order: Non-linear effects in the GW propagation

 Let us recapitulate how the $d$-dimensional radiative multipole moments required for the 4PN flux differ from their three-dimensional counterparts.
 As the divergences hits at 3PN, only the mass quadrupole and octupole, as well as the current quadrupole, are affected.
 In the CoM frame (see~\cite{MQ4PN_renorm} for the complete expressions at 3PN in a generic frame), they are

 where we employ the notations of~\cite{HFB_courant} for current moments, and where

 with $\bar{q} \equiv 4 \pi \de^{\gamma_\text{E}}$, $\gamma_\text{E}$ being the Euler constant.
-The constant $\ell_0$ is the length-scale associated with dimensional regularization, such that $G = \ell_0^\varepsilon \,G_\text{N}$ relates to the Newton constant $G_\text{N}$, and $r_0$ was introduced in the previous section.
+The constant $\ell_0$ is the length-scale associated with dimensional regularization, such that the $d$-dimensional gravitational coupling constant $G_d = \ell_0^\varepsilon \,G$ relates to the usual Newton's constant $G$, and $r_0$ was introduced in the previous section.
 As expected, the numerical constants associated with the poles at 3PN are the $\beta$-coefficients of the renormalization group flows for these multipole moments~\cite{GRoss10,GRR12,almeida2021gravitational}.\footnote{See~\cite{Blanchet:2019rjs} for the computation using the renormalization group flow of high-order logarithmic effects in the conservative energy function.}

 As explained in Sec.~\ref{sec:source} the poles present in~\eqref{eq:dUL_renorm} will actually be cancelled by poles coming from the $d$-dimensional expression of the source multipole moments.
-Thus the correction terms~\eqref{eq:dUL_renorm} will play the role of ``counter-terms'' (roughly speaking) for the cancellation of the divergences in the computation of the source moments.
-In particular this will lead to a notion of ``renormalized'' source quadrupole moment at the 4PN order, which is useful in some intermediate steps of our calculation.
+Thus, the correction terms~\eqref{eq:dUL_renorm}, added to the $d$-dimensional source moments, permit to define a notion of finite (``renormalized'') source moment, which is useful in some intermediate steps of our calculation (see more details in~\cite{MQ4PN_renorm}).